Teradata/stacki-wiki/Creating-and-Using-Distributions.md

 % Enable RHEL and stacki pallets.
 `# stack enable pallet stacki RHEL distribution=test-dist`
 (a version may be required using the "version=" argument.
-The version is shown in the output of `# stack list roll`)
+The version is shown in the output of `# stack list pallet`)

 ![stack enable pallet](images/stack-enable-pallet-2.png)